 Why we like them:

-- Outside of the tax advantages discussed above, they have extremely high dividends yields.
-The dividend yield shows how much a company pays out in dividends each year relative to its stock price.
+- Outside of the tax benefits discussed above, they have extremely high dividend yields.
+The dividend yield shows how much a company pays out in dividends to each general partner each year relative to its stock price.
 So if a company pays out $10 and has a stock price of $100, the yield is 10%.
 Why is this important?
 Because dividend yields can drive returns without the stock price moving.
-If the market averages 10% a year for the last 50 years (it has), then with high yielding investments like this, we can earn the same return, before any potential in stock price appreciation!
+If the market averages 10% a year for the last 50 years (it has), then with high-yielding investments like this, we can earn the same return, on each investment before any potential stock price appreciation!

-- Not only do they have extremely high yields but they also come with significant price appreciation potential now more than ever.
+- Not only do they have an extremely higher yield, but they also come with significant price appreciation potential now more than ever.
 This is because we've seen oil prices start to recover, thanks to the teamwork of OPEC and rising inflation.
-While the MLP business model is unique from other energy stocks, given their fee based model, they've also participated in energy’s recent rally.
-Factor in MLPs strong free cash flow, discounted valuations and a global macro recovery and we see strong movements coming from MLPs in the near future.
+While the MLP business model is unique from other energy sector stocks, given their fee-based model, they've also participated in the energy infrastructure’s recent rally.
+Factor in MLPs strong free cash flow, discounted valuations, and a global macro recovery, and we see strong movements coming from MLPs in the near future.

-- Philips 66 Partners (PSXP) 11.5% Dividend Yield: Their primary business objectives are to generate stable and predictable cash flows and increase their quarterly cash distribution per unit over time.
-They intend to accomplish these objectives by executing on the following strategies: focusing on fee-based business, maintaining safe operations, growth through M&A and optimizing existing assets and pursuing more organic growth opportunities.
-Long story short, PSXP is one of our favorite MLPs out there as they're truly focused on optimizing their business while steadily growing and providing a stable, large dividend at 11.5%!
+- Philips 66 Partners (PSXP) 11.5% Dividend Yield: Their primary business objectives are to generate stable and predictable cash flow and increase their quarterly cash distributions per unit over time.
+They intend to accomplish these objectives by executing the following strategies: focusing on fee-based business, maintaining safe operations, growth through M&A and optimizing existing assets, and pursuing more organic growth opportunities.
+Long story short, PSXP is one of our favorite MLPs out there as they're truly focused on optimizing their business distribution while steadily growing and providing a stable, large dividend at 11.5%!

 - Enterprise Products Partners LP (EPD) 7.7% Dividend Yield: EPD is an American midstream natural gas and crude oil pipeline company with headquarters in Houston, Texas.
 The company ranked No. 105 in the 2018 Fortune 500 list of the largest United States corporations by total revenue.
-EPD is a monster, who is still looking to grow heavily.
-Increasing the yield and amount distributed every quarter since 2016, EPD is generating serious cash flow and distributing it to shareholders!
-This is another must hold MLP.
+EPD is an MLP investment monster, who is still looking to grow heavily.
+Increasing the yield and amount distributed on their annual report every quarter since 2016, EPD is generating serious cash flow and distributing it to shareholders!
+This is another must-hold MLP investment.

-- Sunoco LP (SUN) 10.8% Dividend Yield: SUN distributes motor fuel to convenience stores, independent dealers, commercial customers and distributors located in more than 33 states at approximately 10,000 sites.
-With a global re-opening underway and people resuming driving, SUN is in a good position to capture significant market share as their distribute their products to all Americans.
+- Sunoco LP (SUN) 10.8% Dividend Yield: SUN distributes motor fuel to convenience stores, independent dealers, commercial customers, and distributors located in more than 33 states at approximately 10,000 sites.
+With a global re-opening underway and people resuming driving, SUN is in a good position to capture significant market share as they distribute their products to all Americans.

-- If you don't want to pick individual MLPs, this is a good way to get broad exposure to the industry.
-With inflation rising, energy prices going up and Biden's infrastructure plan being reviewed, this will benefit greatly from all three of those tailwinds.
+- If you don't want to pick individual investments when MLP investing, this is a good way to get broad exposure to the industry.
+With inflation rising, energy prices going up, and Biden's infrastructure plan being reviewed, this will benefit greatly from all three of those tailwinds.

-- Additionally MLP's, along with energy prices, have been selling off for years.
-This could be a great opportunity to catch the rise of an industry that has been in a downswing for years.
+- Additionally MLPs, along with energy sector prices, have been selling off for years.
+This could be a great opportunity to catch the rise of an industry that has been on a downswing for years.
 Please see the below chart for your reference.